dataspecer/ds-wdoi/source/backend/wdoi-service/README.md

 - This was done in order to obtain priority from Wikidata itself, while keeping the returned classes consistent with the ontology.

+### Search v2

+- There is a new Search service that enables to search for properties and classes.
+- This way, the this service only needs to send the request to the Search service and materialize results, since it answers only numeric ids.
+- The Search service has its configuration on input.
+  - The input to the search v2 routes match these configurations.

 # How to run the service

 ## Requirements and installing